wc-jennylin/afterHour/README.md

 Going forward, I'd like to work more with the app if time allows to complete and wit.ai -- Chris

+I've been so passionate about this project, a challenge to be one of the pioneers to build VR games for people with visual impairment.
+Learned so much about conversation design which convention also hasn't been established yet.
+Would love to have the opportunities to continue working on it. -- Jenny

 # APK Link
 https://drive.google.com/drive/folders/1Np5InLFOqQX-zI9bWb130DeAIFwxyVRo?usp=sharing